ashcloud712/data/README.md

 # Data Analysis
-The datasets used for the portfolio projects described on https://ashcloud712.github.io
+The datasets and files used for the portfolio projects described on https://ashcloud712.github.io